 Instructions

-- Divide the dough into 10 equal size balls (each ball should be about 2 heaping tablespoons) and roll each ball in your hands.
+- Divide the dough into 10 equal size balls.
+Each ball should be about 2 heaping tablespoons.
+Then, roll each ball in your hands.

-- Place each ball between two pieces of parchment paper, put a thin cutting board or other firm flat object on top of the parchment paper and use your hands to press down until the ball flattens into the shape of a tortilla.
+- Place each ball between two pieces of parchment paper and put a thin cutting board or other firm flat object on top of the parchment paper.
+Use your hands to press down until the ball flattens into the shape of a tortilla.
 Repeat with each dough ball.

 P.S.
 If you like the gluten free / grain free tortilla recipe, you might also want to check out my recipe for homemade tortilla chips!